AbdullahHamadax/front-end-mentor/README.md

 ## Getting Started
-To view the source code or contribute to any of the projects in this repository, follow these steps:
+To view the source code of the projects in this repository, follow these steps:

 1. Clone this repository to your local machine using `git clone https://github.com/your-username/frontend-mentor.git`
 2. Navigate to the project folder: `cd project-name`